gamedevwithfriends/practice/README.md

 # practice
-Store stuff the group is working on
+We can use this repo to store small things we are working on to practice.